ClearBlade/native-libraries/clearblade.md

 	var cache = ClearBlade.Cache('<CACHE_NAME>');
 ~~~

+### Cache Callback

+The following callback function can be used for all cache callbacks.

+@callback cbCallback:
+@param {boolean} err - Is true if there is an error
+@param {string} data - data or error description in case of an error

 ## Cache.set(key, value, callback)
 Sets data in the cache.
 Requires that the Cache object was initialized with a cache name.
 On success, this returns a string "Set done".